Top Burmese: Reception

 Nick Woo included Top Burmese's Ametha Ohn Htamin in Eater Portland's 2019 list of 13 "stellar" curries in the city.
 The website's Waz Wu included the samusa thoke served by the original restaurant and Bistro Royale in a 2020 overview of "where to find satisfying vegan soups in Portland".
 Wu also included the restaurants in a 2021 list of Portland's "most comforting" vegan noodle soups", and a 2023 list of the city's "primo special occasion" restaurants for vegans and vegetarians.
 Eater Portland has also included Top Burmese Bistro Royale in a list of 16 "exemplary" restaurants in Beaverton.
 The Oregonian included Top Burmese in a 2021 list of "Best New Portland Restaurants".
 FSR Magazine listed Top Burmese as "America's Top 50 Independent Restaurants for 2024" in their July 2024 issue.
+In November 2025, FSR magazine named Top Burmese to its "NextGen 25: Rising Restaurants to Watch Beyond 2025" list, recognizing the company as one of 25 emerging full-service restaurant brands in North America.